kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - [x] A moderation tool to ban/unban users
 - [ ] Integration with 3rd Party Auth Services (such as Google.)
 - [ ] Unit & Integration testing.
 Normally I do TDD first, but I needed to get used to the Remix environment.

+### What's *not* on the roadmap?

+- I've decided I'm not doing social share buttons.
+Check out [this post](https://solomon.io/why-im-done-with-social-media-buttons/) as why I don't think it's a feature users want or need.